Sweet Shankarpale - Shakkarpare

 - Sugar - 1/4 cup

 - Maida / plain flour - 1 1 /2 to 2 cups

 Step by step instructions for making sweet shankarpale - shakkarpare

 - Add water/milk and ghee / oil in a wide pan like a kadai.
 Bring to boil and then switch off the flame.
-Add sugar and stir till sugar is dissolved completely.

 - Take the kadai off from the stove and keep aside to cool to room temperature.